gateixeira/gateixeira.com/content/about.md

 slug = "about"
 +++

-I'm Gui, an italo:it:-brazilian:brazil: freelancer Software Engineer and Architect.
+I'm an italo:it:-brazilian:brazil: freelancer Software Engineer and Architect.
 I'm based in Germany, living here for the past 5 years.

 On my journey, I've helped companies of all sizes with building efficient and scalable systems, with focus on cloud native applications and microservices.